 There are a lot of terms like green travel, nature travel, responsible travel, ethical travel, mindful travel, conscious travel, etc but in concept, all of them point towards eco-tourism.
 This simply means that the travel industry as a whole should adopt more environmentally friendly practices, protect the natural and cultural heritage of a destination, and support local communities.

 Cut down the plastic

-How many time have you seen package water bottles or chip packets strewn all over the place?
+How many times have you seen package water bottles or chip packets strewn all over the place?
 Even in Ladakh, we saw huge piles of plastic garbage flying around!
 All this plastic comes from us.
-Easy ways to cut the trash are keeping a garbage bag on you, carrying full-size toiletries instead of using the hotels and disposing of garbage in a proper manner.
+Easy ways to cut the trash are keeping a garbage bag on you, carrying full-size toiletries instead of using the hotels, and disposing of garbage in a proper manner.

 Refill your water

 Buy yourself a refillable water bottle before your trip and get it filled wherever you can.
 I can’t imagine the millions of bottles that are emptied in seconds every year and then burned into the atmosphere or just carelessly thrown out into our wildlife reserves.